natikgadzhi/ansible-raspberry/README.md

 If you have a bunch of PIs and you'd like to play around with Ansible, do this:

 1. Fork and clone the repo
-2. Edit the `hosts` file to include the list of your PI computers hostnames
+2. Edit the `hosts` file to include the list of your Raspberry PIs hostnames
-3. Edit the `vars/variables.yaml`, most importantly the dotfiles repo and github username used for ssh keys.
+3. Edit the `group_vars/all.yaml`, most importantly the dotfiles repo and github username used for ssh keys.

 If you see that I did something _very wrong_ here, please do file an issue or DM